 Where Should the Kids Sit?

-Donnie Brown, a Dallas-based celebrity wedding planner, recommends seating kids aged 7 to 14 at a separate table, if you'd like, but he suggests seating those under 7 in another room entirely, with childcare provided; children this young, he says, will likely want to be near their parents and won't sit still for long if Mom and Dad are within eyesight and earshot.
+Donnie Brown, a Dallas-based celebrity wedding planner, recommends seating kids aged 7 to 14 at a separate table, but he suggests seating those under 7 in another room entirely, with childcare provided; children this young, he says, will likely want to be near their parents and won't sit still for long if Mom and Dad are within eyesight and earshot.

 If you'd like children to be in the same room as adults, Kaforey suggests designating an area off to the side that both feeds kids and keeps them busy.
-She likes mini-tables, small buffets, and kid-friendly decor, like tables peppered with coloring books and crayons organized in galvanized buckets.
+She likes mini-tables, small buffets, and kid-friendly décor, like tables peppered with coloring books and crayons organized in galvanized buckets.
 If it's in your budget, hire a babysitter.
 If you suspect that a guest will need a high chair, ask the venue if they can provide one; if they can't, tell the parents so they can plan ahead.

-Can the Nanny Come Too?
+Can Caretakers Come Too?